-The USS Copenhagen is a 19 century cargo ship.
-This steel hull single screw Schooner rigged steamship measured 325 feet long with a beam of 47 feet long and 25.6 feet deep.
-The ship at a maximum speed of 8 kn or 9.2 mph to you and me and a complement of 26 crew.
+The SS Copenhagen is a 19 century cargo ship that ran aground May 27, 1900.
+This steel hull single screw Schooner rigged steamship, measured 325 feet long with a beam of 47 feet long and 25.6 feet deep.
+The SS Copenhagen had a maximum speed of 8 kn and a complement of 26 crew.

 The ship is facing North and South and on the southern end of the wreck there is a plaque commemorating the site as a Florida underwater archaeological preserve.
 In the same area there is also the anchor.